 Always very sincerely-yours,

-Source Note: Cy, DLC-MS, William S. Sims Papers, Box 79.
+Source Note: TL, DLC-MS, William Sims Papers, Box 79.
 Addressed below close: “Captain W.V.Pratt, U.S.Navy,/Office of Naval Operations,/Navy Dept.,/Washington, D.C.”
 Document is designated from, ”Personal File.”